fairbrother-lab/LariatMapper/README.md

 ### Branchpoint correction
-LariatMapper includes an option to try to correct the apparent branchpoint positions of lariat reads to account for sequencing errors.
+LariatMapper includes an option to try to correct the apparent branchpoint position of lariat reads to account for sequencing errors.
 When applied, LariatMapper will check a 3nt window downstream of the head's end position (the apparent branchpoint) to see if any of them are more likely to be the true branchpoint position.
 If there *is* a more likely branchpoint position, it will record that corrected position.

 Including branchpoint correction in a LariatMapper run will add the following columns to `lariat_reads.tsv`: